Friday, October 11, 2024

 It’s also important to learn what does not affect your credit score.
 Common myths include:

-1. Income: Although lenders do take your income into consideration, it is not part of your credit score.
+- Income: Although lenders consider your income, it is not part of your credit score.

-2. Checking Your Own Credit: This is called a “soft inquiry,” and does not bear any effect on your score when accessing your credit report or score yourself.
+- Checking Your Own Credit: This is called a “soft inquiry,” and it does not affect your score when you access your credit report or score yourself.

-3. Race, Religion, National Origin, Gender, or Marital Status: These legally cannot be considered in credit scoring.
+- Race, Religion, National Origin, Gender, or Marital Status cannot legally be considered in credit scoring.

 Understanding what isn’t considered will help you understand what really matters when striving to improve your credit score.